RAK Ruler Receives Ramadan Well-wishers - UrduPoint

 RAK Ruler Receives Ramadan Well-wishers

-(UrduPoint / Pakistan Point News / WAM - 09th Apr, 2023) RAS AL KHAIMAH, 8th April, 2023 (WAM) – H.H.
-Sheikh Saud bin Saqr Al Qasimi, Supreme Council Member and Ruler of Ras Al Khaimah, received on Saturday a host of Ramadan well-wishers on the seventeenth day of the holy month.
+RAS AL KHAIMAH, (UrduPoint / Pakistan Point News / WAM - 10th Apr, 2023) H.H.
+Sheikh Saud bin Saqr Al Qasimi, Supreme Council Member and Ruler of Ras Al Khaimah, received a host of Ramadan well-wishers on Sunday, the eighteenth day of the holy month.

 The reception was attended by several top officials of the Emirate of Ras Al Khaimah.